aws-samples/amazon-aurora-labs-for-mysql/docs/global/failback/index.md

 >  **`Region 2 (Secondary)`**

 * As both **gdb1-cluster-restored** and **gdb2-cluster** are now their own regional DB Clusters in their own respective regions, and we want to utilize the Primary Region as the master *Writer* in order to restore the original configuration.
 Using the RDS console, let's delete them (both DB Cluster and DB Instance in Secondary Region  **gdb2-cluster** and **gdb2-node1**) and take a final snapshot of the database before it is terminated.
-If it still remains, we will delete the empty Global DB identifier, named as **reinvent-dat348-gdb-restoring**
+If it still remains, we will delete the empty Global DB identifier, named as **auroralabs-gdb-restoring**

 | Region | DB Cluster Name | Global/Regional | DB Cluster Status | Node Status |
 | ------- | ------ | ------ | ------ | ----- |